 (For LPN to RN program only) Course addresses those factors which facilitate the transition of the LPN to RN student role.
 Student time is divided between classroom seminar, independent study, and clinical/skills laboratory to review theory, processes, and skills.
 Validation of nursing skills may take place in a clinical setting under direct faculty supervision.
 Emphasis is placed on communication, nursing process, functional health patterns, assessment skills, and advanced nursing skills.
 Total time for course instruction is a total of forty-two hours which combines classroom, clinical, and independent study activities.
-Pre-requisite: BIO 171, BIO 172, ENG 112 or WRI 118, PSY 110, PSY 215/SW 315, and completion of at least one attempt at required Nursing Challenge examinations (maximum of two attempts).
+Pre-requisite: BMS 171, BMS 172, ENG 112 or WRI 118, PSY 110, PSY 215/SW 315, restricted elective, and completion of required Nursing Challenge examinations (maximum of two attempts).